boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/asp-net-web-forms.md

         }
      ```

- 12. The following script is mandatory to render the dashboard.
-Insert the given code into the `Site.Master` page within the `<head>` section.
+ 12. The following script is necessary to display the dashboard.
+Insert the provided code into the `Site.Master` page within the `<head>` section.

      ```js
         <script src="https://cdn.boldbi.com/embedded-sdk/latest/boldbi-embed.js"></script>